-It should be taken into consideration that among dairy products, Ecuador is characterized by the commercialization of uncured fresh cheese, and that the regions have developed several types of cheese whose differentiation lies in their different origin.
-On the basis of the Spanish specifications (Consejo Regulador del Queso de Tetilla, 1983; Consejo Regulador de la Mantequilla de Altura de Urgell, 2001; Consejo Regulador Queso Cantabria, 2006; Consejo Regulador DOP Arzua y Ulloa, 2009; Consejo Regulador Queso de Murcia, 2011) can be developed an exemplified comparison of the principles for the possible obtaining of a PDO of animal origin in Ecuador, in particular for the Cayambe Leaf Cheese, as explained below:
+It should be taken into consideration that, among dairy products, Ecuador is characterized by the commercialization of uncured fresh cheeses, and that the regions have developed several types of cheeses whose differentiation lies in their different origin.
+On the basis of the Spanish specifications (Consejo Regulador del Queso de Tetilla, 1983; ?; Consejo Regulador Queso Cantabria, 2006; ?; Consejo Regulador Queso de Murcia, 2011) can be developed an exemplified comparison of the principles for the possible obtaining of a PDO of animal origin in Ecuador, in particular for the Cayambe Leaf Cheese, as explained below:

-Name: Protected Designation of Origin "Cayambe Leaf Cheese"
+Name: Protected Designation of Origin "Ca-yambe Leaf Cheese"

-Product Description: Unripened cheese ready for direct consumption, made from curd of fresh milk, with acidified mass and in the presence of native non-pathogenic mesophilic bacteria of Cayambe (NTE-INEN-1528, 2012), subjected to a thermal increase prior to spinning and kneading the cheese, and then wrapped in achira leaves (Canna edulis) (Fairlie, Morales Bermúdez and Holle, 1999).
+Product Description: Unripened cheese ready for direct consumption, made from curd of fresh milk, with acidified mass, in the presence of native non-pathogenic mesophilic bacteria of Cayambe (NTE-INEN-1528, 2012), subjected to a thermal increase prior to spinning and kneading the cheese, and then wrapped in achira leaves (Canna edulis) (Fairlie, Morales Bermúdez and Holle, 1999).